Creating a Business Emergency Plan in 8 Steps

 4. Create a Plan Draft

 Make sure the plan is comprehensive.
 Try to think each scenario through so you don’t leave out any important considerations.
 Create a plan that’s easy to understand.
 Communication can be difficult during a time of crisis, so keep things simple.
 Be sure the steps are straightforward.
 Try to minimize ambiguity and keep it clear exactly what needs to be done in what order.
 Assign roles.
 Clarify now who in the company will handle which tasks so that no one is in doubt during a time of crisis.
-Note important information, like where any emergency equipment and/or backup business records will be stored.
-List (and update) the types of business insurance you have that are relevant to the emergency, as well as contact info for the insurance companies and policy numbers.
+Note important information.
+This includes where any emergency equipment and/or backup business records will be stored.
+List (and update) the types of business insurance you have that are relevant to the emergency.
+Make sure to include contact information for the insurance companies and policy numbers.

 5. Test the Plan